linemanjs/lineman/README.md

 With this definition in place, if the client-side app makes a request to "/api/greeting/ahoy!", this route will handle the request and return some JSON.

+Because Lineman uses [express](http://expressjs.com) for the development server, please reference its documentation for details on all the nifty things you can do.

 #### Proxying requests to another server

 Lineman also provides a facility to forward any requests that it doesn't know how to respond to a proxy service.
-Typically, if you're developing a single client-side app in Lineman and a single server-side app (say, in Rails), you could run Rails on port 3000 while running Lineman, and use this feature to successfully send requests to Rails on the same port as Lineman's development server.
+Typically, if you're developing a client-side app in Lineman and intend to pair it to a server-side app (written, say, in Ruby on Rails), you could run a local Rails server on port 3000 while running Lineman, and your JavaScript could seamlessly send requests to Rails on the same port as Lineman's development server.

 To enable proxying, set the `enabled` flag on the `apiProxy` configuration of the `server` task in `config/application.js`, like this: